 Being a small borough, East Butler does not have a public transit system used by locals to get to and from work.

-In terms of college education, East Butler is nearly on par with the US average for all cities of 21.84%: 17.35% of adults 25 and older in East Butler have a bachelor's degree or advanced degree.
+The education level of East Butler citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.35% of adults 25 and older in East Butler have a college degree.

 The per capita income in East Butler in 2022 was $26,323, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,292 for a family of four.
 However, East Butler contains both very wealthy and poor people as well.